Mike Graham (wrestler): Professional wrestling career

 Graham retired as an in-ring competitor in 1992.
 He became a road agent for World Championship Wrestling.
 Along with the likes of Paul Orndorff, Pez Whatley and DeWayne Bruce, Graham also worked as a trainer in WCW as part of the WCW Power Plant.
-At Slamboree 1993, Mike represented his late father when he was inducted into the WCW Hall of Fame.
+At Slamboree 1993, Mike represented his deceased father when he was inducted into the WCW Hall of Fame.
 He was reportedly responsible for causing Chris Benoit, Eddie Guerrero, Dean Malenko, and Perry Saturn to leave the company for the WWF, granting their releases.
 In the early 2000s, Graham was a road agent for the short-lived Xcitement Wrestling Federation and for Turnbuckle Championship Wrestling.
 Graham defeated his arch rival Kevin Sullivan at WrestleReunion 3 on September 10, 2005.
 He made occasional appearances for the revived Florida Championship Wrestling.
 Mike Graham worked with World Wrestling Entertainment in early 2006, on a DVD about Dusty Rhodes, which was released on June 6, 2006.
-He has appeared on WWE 24/7's Legends of Wrestling series as part of a panel which discussed famous pro wrestlers of the 1980s.
-He hosted classic episodes of Championship Wrestling from Florida on WWE 24/7 Classics.
+He made several appearances on WWE 24/7's Legends of Wrestling series as part of a panel which discussed famous pro wrestlers of the 1980s.
+He also hosted classic episodes of Championship Wrestling from Florida on WWE 24/7 Classics.

-Graham's father was inducted into the WWE Hall of Fame in 2008, with Mike representing his late father at the ceremony and the following night at WrestleMania XXIV.
+Graham's father was posthumously inducted into the WWE Hall of Fame in 2008, with Mike representing him at the ceremony and the following night at WrestleMania XXIV.
 Graham then competed in a Legends Battle Royal won by Roddy Piper for Pro Wrestling Guerrilla on January 29, 2011.
 He also held a weekly radio show called Talking Wrestling with Mike Graham.
 His former tag team partner Kevin Sullivan was the last ever guest in his radio show, recalling a chilling phone call where Mike was emotional and told Kevin he loved him; he killed himself six days later.